DinoChiesa/Apigee-Example-Authorization-on-MCP-Server/README.md

 ## Bugs

 * The Cloud Run service is deployed to allow "unauthenticated access".
-If you use something like this in a real system, you will want to deploy the Cloud Run service to allow run.invoke from the service account your Access Control Service runs as.
+If you use something like this in a real system, you will want to deploy the Cloud Run service to allow `run.invoke` from the service account your Access Control Service runs as.

 * The API Proxy does not perform "VerifyAPIKey" on the client ID contained within the Access Token.
 This is a simple extension.
 It requires synchronizing the Apps in Apigee with the Client ID in the OIDC Server.

-* The C# service does not check for malformed rules or roles.
+* The Access Control service does not check for malformed rules.